SiliconJungles/rubyonrails-template/README.md

 ### CircleCI

 Now this comes with CircleCI configuration to build and test your code.
 Look at `.circleci/config.yml` and change if required.
 It still can't run the tools off a docker image yet.

+### Code Climate

+Now this comes with CircleCI configuration to build and test your code.
+Look at `.codeclimate.yml` and change if required.